exanubes/url-shortener/README.md

 ## Cost estimation

-TODO: Refine

-The biggest cost will be:
+A rough breakdown of the most significant cost generating AWS Services

-- CDN
+### CDN

+At 1.1B requests per day going through cloudfront, it will be one of the biggest spenders but also savers thanks to caching which spares us costs of using other services like API Gateway, Lambda and DynamoDB

-    - The bulk of the price of cloudfront is the 1.1B requests per day that cannot be avoided and this comes out to ~$33'000 per month
+- 1.1B requests comes out to around ~$33'000 per month
-    - Additional costs for transfer is another ~$2600
+- Additional costs for data transfer is another ~$2600
 - Total: ~$36000

-    - The greatest cost benefit of using a CDN is that we do not send all of the 1.1B requests to origin, saving on additional cost on other parts of the infrastructure
-- API Gateway
+### API Gateway

-    - Assuming a cache-hit rate of 95%, 50M redirect and 100M new url requests will have to be handled by the API Gateway
+Assuming a cache-hit rate of 95%, 50M redirect and 100M new url requests will have to be handled by the API Gateway

-    - This comes out to ~$4100
+-  Total cost of handling 150M requests is around ~$4100*

-    - If we weren't caching at the CDN it would be ~$30000 + additional lambda and dynamodb charges for handling billions more invocations and database queries a month
+> *If we weren't caching at the CDN, the cost would be ~$30000 + additional lambda and dynamodb charges for handling billions more invocations and database queries a month

-- Storage
+### Storage

-    - Scale
+Let's start with some assumptions first:
-      - Assuming around 200bytes per row * 350B rows over ten years = 70TB of storage required
+ - Assuming around 200bytes per row * 350B rows over ten years = 70TB of storage required.
-      - 100M new urls created each day
+ - Writing 100M new urls to the database each day.
-      - 1B redirects, assuming aggressive caching resulting in 50M reads each day
+ - 1B redirects, at the aforementioned caching rate would result in 50M reads each day
-      - The visits are aggregated into buckets for an additional of 1B Updates in the database for a total of:
-      - 1.1B writes and 50M reads so it's a very write heavy application
+ - The visits are aggregated into buckets for an additional of 1B Updates in the database for a total of 1.1B writes and 50M reads so it's a very write heavy application from the perspective of Database IO

-    - On demand dynamodb
+#### On-demand dynamodb

+On-demand pricing as used in development would naturally be the most expensive option:

-       - For us-east-1 dynamodb charges $0.25 per GB for a total of ~$18000/month
+- For us-east-1 dynamodb charges $0.25 per GB for a total of 70TB * $0.25 = ~$18000/month
 - For 1.1B writes each day we'll have to pay in total $21000/month
+    - One write request unit is $0.000000625
+    - Saving an item uses 1 unit for a total of ~33.5B units per month
-       - 50M reads is under $100/month
+- 50M reads is negligable under $100/month

-       - Grand total of ~$39000/month for on-demand Dynamodb
+**The grand total is ~$39000/month for on-demand Dynamodb running at that scale**

-    - provisioned capacity dynamodb
+#### Provisioned capacity dynamodb
-      -  For provisioned capacity in dynamodb:
-      -  the storage stays the same

 -  Write capacity for 10K WCU is $15'000 up front for a year and then ~$1000/month
 -  Read capacity for 300 RCU is ~$90 up front for a year and then ~$7/month

-    - Some other options would be:
+> Both DynamoDB examples focus only on raw cost, however, there's a limit of using 3000 Write Capacity Units per DynamoDB partition so at this scale it could result in a lot of throttling

+**The grand total is $15000K up front and then  ~$18000/month for provisioned Dynamodb running at that scale**

+#### Honorable mentions:

-       - RDS that would require an upfront payment for reserved capacity of ~$100000 and then ~$18000/month
+- RDS would require an upfront payment for reserved capacity of ~$100000 and then ~$18000/month
-       - Aurora which would require an upfront payment for reserved capacity of ~$57000 and then ~$14000/month
+- Aurora would require an upfront payment for reserved capacity of ~$57000 and then ~$14000/month
 - DocumentDB is ~$17000/month but with a single instance of 32 vCPU's and 256GiB of memory, each additional instance is another ~$3000/month

-    - None of these data stores are well suited for this type of data, clickhouse would be a much better choice for analytics at a tenth of the price or even less (OLTP vs. OLAP)
+- Apache Cassandra could be a good candidate for a write heavy application as it handles writes using multiple node

+#### OLAP

+A big portion of the cost of the storage is writing visits into the database a billion times a day.
+If that is instead handled by an OLAP database, it would be both cheaper to use OLTP databases for transactions and OLAP for analytics, win-win.

+Since log data is already archived in S3, there's no need to worry about backups and it becomes quite cheap to run such a solution.
+A managed Clickhouse database would cost around ~$3'000, and a self-hosted solution would be cheaper still.

+> All things considered, if analytics data is moved to an OLAP system, the largest cost factor is storage.
+In this case, a traditional SQL database will usually be much cheaper.
+Could be even less than half the cost of DynamoDB, and avoids vendor lock-in.

 [AWS Calculator Estimate](https://calculator.aws/#/estimate?id=28d3f1350fe8a88958a982ee9306ddd125ec1458)